Rogers Place: Development

-A new agreement was reached on January 23, 2013 between the two parties on moving forward with the arena.
-On February 11, 2014, it was announced that the project was completely funded, and would go ahead.
+A new agreement was reached on 23 January 2013, between the two parties on moving forward with the arena.
+On 11 February 2014, it was announced that the project was completely funded, and would go ahead.
 Construction of the new arena broke ground in March 2014.

 The arena triggered a "hospitality explosion" downtown before ground was even broken, as businesses competed for properties around the arena site.
 In early 2014, there were far fewer options to lease or purchase as competition mounted, including Brad J. Lamb, who announced a $225 million pair of new condo towers.

 By December, it was estimated that $2.5 billion in downtown development had been directly connected to Rogers Place.
-On July 13, 2015, it was announced that the arena district would be officially branded as Ice District, spanning from 103rd Avenue to 106th Avenue.
-Ice District has ranked as the fastest growing arena district in the history of similar projects.
+On 13 July 2015, it was announced that the arena district would be officially branded as Ice District, spanning from 103 Avenue to 106 Avenue.
+Ice District ranked as the fastest growing arena district in the history of similar projects.

 Homeless population displacement

 The development of the arena prompted concerns about the displacement of the homeless population in the downtown area.
-Edmonton officials consulted cities that had similar construction projects that displaced homeless populations like Los Angeles and Columbus, Ohio in an attempt to ratify these concerns with the local population.
-City officials were criticized for inaccurate homelessness count in Edmonton resulting in a miscalculated attempt to prevent the displacement of the homeless population.
+Edmonton officials consulted cities that had similar construction projects that displaced homeless populations like Los Angeles and Columbus, Ohio, in an attempt to ratify these concerns with the local population.
+City officials were criticized by local social agency, Boyle Street Community Services, for inaccurate homelessness count in Edmonton resulting in a miscalculated attempt to prevent the displacement of the homeless population.
 Accounts of police harassment and the busy environment has led the homeless population from staying away from downtown despite the number of services available to them in the area.